taskforge/cli/docs/processes/design.rst

    - Design docs go under ``src/docs/designs``
    - All design docs should use the design doc template found at ``src/docs/designs/template.rst``
-   - List designs have their own template which is slightly different.
+   - TaskList designs have their own template which is slightly different.
 It is located at ``src/docs/designs/list_template.rst``

 3. The maintainers will review your pull request